Jjespper/PC_Scraper/README.md

 # PC Scraper

-The scope of this project is to develop a web scraper script to get and store in a MySQL database all the articles from a list of categories from this website: https://www.pccomponentes.com
+The scope of this project is to develop a web scraper script (with Selenium) to get and store in a MySQL database all the articles from a list of categories from this website: https://www.pccomponentes.com

 PC Components is a Spanish e-commerce portal specialized in computer, electronic and appliance products.
 Belongs to the YF Networks group and operates in Spain and Portugal.